-BS, Engineering (any specialty)

-BS, Mechanical Engineering

-BS, Electrical or Computer Eng.

-- Official transcripts for all degrees received - Official transcripts for any courses not listed in the degree transcripts that might be relevant to the graduate program. (if such transcripts are not submitted, leveling courses maybe be required). - · Minimum undergraduate GPA of 2.5 required - Demonstrated English proficiency (non native English speakers only)please see page 11 of the catalog for information about the English proficiency requirement. - For International students, please see the requirements for international students on page 10.
+- MSCS, (any specialty) MSE, Leadership Emphasis MSE, Technical Emphasis - BS, Engineering (any speciality) BS, Computer, Electrical or Mechanical Engineering - Official transcripts for all degrees received - Official transcripts for any courses not listed in the degree transcripts that might be relevant to the graduate program. (if such transcripts are not submitted, leveling courses may be required). - · Minimum undergraduate GPA of 2.5 required - Demonstrated English proficiency (non-native English speakers only)please see page 8 of the catalog for information about the English proficiency requirement. - For International students, please see the requirements for international students on page 8.